vanda-mugo/FilterBackendNestJsProject/src/filter/types/README.md

 3. **Query Builder** - Convert filters to SQL
 4. **Filter Module** - Tie everything together

-The types provide the foundation for a complete, type-safe, and secure filtering system that exactly matches the assignment requirements.
+The types provide the foundation for a complete, type-safe, and secure filtering system.